the-anna-project/annad/doc/concept/connection.md

 ###### map behavior coordinates to behavior coordinates
 When having behavior coordinates given they need to be mapped to behavior coordinates.
-This mapping represents a single connection within the multi dimensional connection space.
-CLGs can lookup connections supposed to be used to forward impulses to their peers using their own coordinates.
+This mapping represents a single connection of behaviors within the multi dimensional connection space.
+CLGs can lookup connections supposed to be used to forward signals to their peers using their own coordinates.
 The following key maps behavior coordinates to behavior coordinates.

 ```
 <prefix>:behavior-coordinates:behavior-coordinates:<behavior-coordinates>    <behavior-coordinates>,<behavior-coordinates>,...